Peace Discovery in Ayutthaya

 The centre opens daily from 09.00 to 16.30 (09.00 to 17.00 on official holidays).
 Admission fee 20 Baht.
 Foreigner student fee 50 Baht.
 Foreigner Fee 100 Baht

-: The centre is situated near the Chao Sam Phraya National Museum with another smaller part of the centre near Wat Phanan Choeng.
+How to get there: The centre is situated near the Chao Sam Phraya National Museum with another smaller part of the centre near Wat Phanan Choeng.

 Contact:Tel.
 (035) 245-123-4